zen-fs/core/README.md

 console.log(contents);
 ```

-#### Using different and/or multiple backends

 A single `InMemory` backend is created by default, mounted on `/`.

-You can configure ZenFS to use a different backend and mount multiple backends.
-It is strongly recommended to do so using the `configure` function.

-You can use multiple backends by passing an object to `configure` which maps paths to file systems.
+To use different backends, and to

-The following example mounts a zip file to `/zip`, in-memory storage to `/tmp`, and IndexedDB to `/home`.
-Note that `/` has the default in-memory backend.
+mount more than one, configure ZenFS with `configure`.
+This mounts a zip file to `/mnt/zip`,
+in-memory storage to `/tmp`, and IndexedDB to `/home`:

 ```js
 import { configure, InMemory } from '@zenfs/core';